One dead, two injured in Jones County shooting

 JONES COUNTY, Miss.
-(WHLT) – The Jones County Sheriff’s Department is investigating an overnight shooting in the Hebron Community which left a man dead and a woman and man wounded.
+(WHLT) – The Jones County Sheriff’s Department is investigating a shooting in the Hebron Community, which left a man dead and a woman and man wounded.

-JCSD deputies and investigators responded to JR’s, a private social club in Jones County, around 1:50 a.m.
-Sunday.
+Deputies responded to JR’s, a private social club in Jones County, around 1:50 a.m.
+Sunday, September 5.

 According to authorities, a male suspect shot a female victim in the leg and a male victim in the shoulder.
 He also fatally wounded another male victim whose identity has not been released yet.
 All three shooting victims were transported to area hospitals by private vehicles.